AllenInstitute/MIES/README.md

 MIES is a sweep based data acquisition tool written in Igor Pro.

-MIES has three primary user interfaces: The waveBuilder, DA_Ephys, and dataBrowser.
+MIES has three primary user interfaces: waveBuilder, DA_Ephys, and dataBrowser.
 The waveBuilder is used to generate stimulus sets.
 The DA_Ephys GUI is used to control and observe data acquisition in real time.
 The DataBrowser is used to browse acquired data.
 All three interfaces may be operated in parallel.